Search this site

-The train halted at a junction and we made ourselves comfortable in the waiting room while awaiting the connecting rain.
-It was 10pm and we learned that our train would be delayed owing to some problems en route.
-I had decided to take a quick nap after spreading my sleeping bag on the table, when the extraordinary person began narrating a tale.
-I could not sleep that night.
+The train halted at a junction, and we made ourselves comfortable in the waiting room while awaiting the connecting train.
+It was 10.30pm and we learned that our train would be delayed owing to some problems en route.
+I decided to take a quick nap, and had just spread my sleeping bag on the table when the extraordinary person began narrating a tale.
+I could not sleep that night!

 Displeased with certain issues pertaining to the administration in Junagadh, I left my employment there and took up services in the Nizam's government in Hyderabad.
 Since I was young and strong, I was appointed to collect cotton tax in Barich.